jetli/yew-hooks/README.md

 - `use_title` - sets title of the page.
 - `use_local_storage` - manages a value in `localStorage`.
 - `use_session_storage` - manages a value in `sessionStorage`.
+- `use_before_unload` - shows browser alert when user try to reload or close the page.

 ### Lifecycles